Lehkonen scores twice to help Avalanche beat Blues 5-2

 GIRARD INJURED

 Avalanche defenseman Samuel Girard had to be helped off the ice after his head crashed into the boards on a check from Ivan Barbashev 1:40 into the first period.
-Girard was ruled out with an upper body injury and was transported to a St. Louis area hospital for further evaluation.
+After the game, Bednar said Girard has a broken sternum and will be out for the remainder of the postseason.

+“I thought it was a legal check to be honest with you,” Bednar said.
+“It kind of goes in on his head side, but he got a lot of body there.
+He just turned the right way and went in awkward.
+It was a heavy check.
+Unfortunate.”

 STREAKING